 Chase Ink Preferred

 This Chase business credit card replaces the Chase Ink Plus.
-As of writing this, the Ink Preferred comes with an 80k point sign-up bonus after spending $5k in the first 3 months.
+The Ink Preferred comes with an 80k point sign-up bonus after spending $5k in the first 3 months.
 The annual fee is $95.
-This is surely an introductory limited time sign-up bonus so make the most of it while you can.

 Step 4- Decide on your travel goals.
 Choose 1 of the following options.